gmuraleekrishna/dummies-guide-to-retrospectives/README.md

 ## Step 3: Brainstorm

+Hand out Stickys and sketch pens/sharpies to the participants.
-If everyone agrees to the Prime Directive, hand out index cards and pencils, then write the following headings on the whiteboard:
+Draw a tabe on the board with 6 equal columns.
+Write the following headings on the whiteboard:
 -	Enjoyable
 -	Frustrating
 -	Puzzling
 -	Same
--	More
+-	Need More
--	Less
+-	Need Less

+In the stickys, each participant has to write down atleast one incident that come under the aforementioned classification.
+The notes should be short and sweet.

 An online version of a retro white board can be used http://funretro.github.io/distributed/
 ### Guidelines:

 - Strive for quantity.
 Best ideas rarely come first.
 - Offer all ideas, nothing is silly.
 - Be outrageous, wild, humorous, creative.
 - No judging, evaluating or criticizing.
-Filter comes later.
+Filtering comes later.
 - Be lucid.

 ## Step 4: Mute mapping